LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ## Hot Topics

 !!! tip "Pro Tip"
-    You can also use this same method to create a set of personal patches.
+    The method on this page allows you to create a set of personal patches.
 You can use (and re-use) your patches with Mac-Xcode builds so you don't have to repeat the customization with every update.

     * If you are building with Mac-Xcode method, you will use the same lines found in the [Prepare the Patches](#prepare-the-patches) section, but will paste them in your terminal to customize your code

-!!! danger "DRAFT"
-    This procedure is in DRAFT mode - only minimal graphics are provided.

-    The entire procedure may change without warning, so be prepared for updates.

-    * 27-March 2023: Method updated and modified
-        * Improvement, you can reuse the customization with each update unless there is a conflict
+!!! warning "Submodule Instructions"
+    This page has instructions to prepare branches for the Modules associated with LoopWorkspace that exactly match the current release.
+You can then edit that code and save (commit) the change to prepare your personal patch.

-        * You will paste the patch into the build_loop.yml file (we'll tell you how)
+    * You can often use the same patch for several releases

-    WARNING - After a recent release - wait for the release number to be updated on this page before using any of the copy/paste commands.
+    * If a patch that you prepared for an older release says "patch does not apply" when you use it, you'll need to prepare a new one
+    * Please wait for this page to be updated to the current release before generating an updated patch

-    This page was updated for Loop 3.2.1 on 22-March-2023.
+    This page is valid for Loop 3.2.1.

 ## Overview